Entlebucher, mountain dog, puppy, Sundre, Bar TT Ranch, stud dog, Alberta, Canada

 EUS is generally identified by urine leakage, from occaisional to constant dribbling, and frequent bladder infections.
 In severe cases, it can lead to renal failure and death.
 But in Entlebuchers it can be 'silent' without symptoms in the dog or their offspring.

-At this time, EUS cannot be identified genetically.
+At this time, EUS cannot be identified through genetics.
 Only invasive physical exams can point to this abnormality, which can often times be of limited impact to dog and owner.

 For now, all owners and breeders can do is be aware, watch for house training difficulty and mention this to your veterinarian.